 Once you have them ready to go, you can always send them through email or text.

 With loan options like ChoiceCash Title Loans, you can do everything with just a click of a button.¹

 How to Get a Loan By Using Your Car as Collateral for a Loan

 Are you ready to use your car as collateral for a loan?
 Get started on the approval process today by following these three simple steps¹:

 You can inquire about a title loan online by filling out a short form.
 Or, give a loan agent a call at 855-277-4847.
 Loan agents are available six days a week to help you with any questions you may have.

 Skip the hassle and submit the required documents online.
 A loan agent will verify your information in no time!1

 - Get Your Money¹

 Once you’re approved for a title loan and sign the paperwork, you can receive your money through a direct deposit to your bank account.1 Or, you can receive a mailed check.
-You can also pick up your cash at any local MoneyGram near you!
+You can pick up your money at any participating money transfer location near you.

 With ChoiceCash Title Loans serviced by LoanMart, approved borrowers can receive fast cash through a convenient and flexible online inquiry process.1